canonical/launchpad-manual/how-to/debug-buildfarm-builder.rst

 Set a builder to manual
 ~~~~~~~~~~~~~~~~~~~~~~~

+This requires permissions granted by being part of the ``~admins`` team.
+To anoint yourself to be part of that team in qastaging, see
+:doc:`./manage-users`.

 1. Go to https://qastaging.launchpad.net/builders.

 2. Click on the builder you want to set to manual.